godotengine/godot-docs/tutorials/audio/audio_buses.rst

 Introduction
 ------------

-Beginning with Godot 3.0, the audio engine has been rewritten from scratch.
-The aim now is to present an interface much friendlier to sound design professionals.
-To achieve this, the audio engine contains a virtual rack where unlimited audio buses can be created and, on each of it, unlimited amount of effect processors can be added (or more like, as long as your CPU holds up!)

-The implementation in Godot is pretty efficient and has been written entirely from the ground up, without relying on any existing audio libraries.
+Godot's audio engine allows any number of audio buses to be created and any number of effect processors can be added to each bus.
+The processsor power of the device running your game will limit the number of buses and effects that can be used before performance starts to suffer.

-Even the effect processors were written exclusively for Godot (save for the pitch shifting library), with games in mind.
-This allows an efficient tradeoff between performance and sound quality.
+Godot's audio processing code has been written with games in mind, with the aim of achieving an optimal balance between performance and sound quality.

 Decibel scale
 -------------

-The new audio engine works primarily using the decibel scale.
-We have chosen this over linear representation of amplitude because it's more intuitive for audio professionals.
+Godot's sound interface is designed to meet the expectations of sound design professionals.
+To this end it primarily uses the decibel scale.

 For those unfamiliar with it, it can be explained with a few facts:

 * The decibel (dB) scale is a relative scale.
 It represents the ratio of sound power by using 10 times the base 10 logarithm of the ratio (10×log\ :sub:`10`\ (P/P\ :sub:`0`\ )).
-* For every 3dB, sound doubles or halves.
-6dB represents a factor 4, 9dB a factor 8, 10dB a factor 10, 20dB a factor 100, etc.
+* For every 3dB, sound amplitude doubles or halves.
+6dB represents a factor of 4, 9dB a factor of 8, 10dB a factor of 10, 20dB a factor of 100, etc.
 * Since the scale is logarithmic, true zero (no audio) can't be represented.
 * 0dB is considered the maximum audible volume without *clipping*.
 This limit is not the human limit, but a limit from the sound hardware.
 Your sound output simply can't output any sound louder than 0dB without distorting it (clipping it).
 * Because of the above, your sound mix should work in a way where the sound output of the *Master Bus* (more on that later), should never be above 0dB.